 Released in December 1975, Heaven And Hell is a breathtaking work of ingenuity and musical complexity, dominated by dramatic synthesiser work and stunning choral arrangements featuring the English Chamber Choir.
 It became Vangelis’ first UK chart album and featured his first collaboration with Yes singer Jon Anderson, who provided a vocal for the song So Long Ago, So Clear.

-Anderson had been an admirer of Vangelis’ soundtrack to L’Apocalypse Des Animaux and in 1974 he visited Vangelis in Paris.
+Anderson had been an admirer of L’Apocalypse Des Animaux and in 1974 he visited Vangelis in Paris.
 Anderson would later recall: “I heard a track called Creation du Monde from the album and decided that I really had to meet Vangelis.
 I had seen pictures of Vangelis surrounded by keyboards, with lasers behind him and decided that I really had to meet him.
 We kept in touch and when Rick Wakeman left Yes, I thought Vangelis would be a great replacement.”

-Despite a few initial rehearsals with Yes, Vangelis’ style didn’t gel with the confined format of a group, as he saw it as being too restrictive.
-However, Anderson and Vangelis would remain in contact.
-When asked about his experience with Yes, Vangelis declines to comment.
-With the completion of Nemo Studios, Vangelis’ creativity exploded.
+With the completion of Nemo Studios, his creativity exploded.
 Over the next decade he would record a series of albums that would define and pioneer the worlds of instrumental and electronic music.
 1976’s Albedo 0.39, a conceptual work regarded by many as one of his finest, saw him push the perceived boundaries of the synthesiser as a musical instrument to new dimensions, particularly on the spellbinding Pulstar.
 In addition to synthesisers, the album saw Vangelis utilise a wide variety of other instruments with extraordinary imagination and aplomb.

 “I’ve always tried to extract the maximum out of a sound’s behaviour,” he explains.
 “I think it’s more important to achieve a harmonious result without giving any importance to the source from which a sound originates.
 I can remember as a child putting chains in my parents’ piano just to see how it would affect the sound!
 This kind of attitude has always remained with me.”